Axel2293/Obsidian-Notes/Operating Systems/Sesiones/Sesión 2 (Processes).md

 Maintains scheduling queues of processes
 - *Ready queue*: ready and waiting to execute
 - *Wait queue*: waiting because I/O, etc..
+#### Context switching
+When the CPU switches from one process to another.